-- d) Infants and children must be properly restrained prior to and during transport. - e) When appropriate, family members should remain with pediatric patients.
+- d) Infants and children must be properly restrained prior to and during transport. - e) A parent/guardian/care taker may remain with a pediatric patient during transport, but must be secured in a separate vehicle restraint system at all times during transport.
+(NEW '19)

-G. COMMUNICATIONS
+G. COMMUNICATIONS (NEW '19)

-- Communications with and through EMRC/SYSCOM are recorded.
+Communications with and through EMRC/SYSCOM are recorded.
 In addition, as part of the quality assurance and quality improvement process, communications with hospitals are frequently recorded.
-Therefore, you should assume that all your communications among EMS providers, hospitals, public safety communications centers, and EMRC/SYSCOM are being recorded. - 2.
-All Priority 1 patients require on-line medical consultation through EMRC on a recorded line (radio or phone).
+Therefore, you should assume that all your communications among EMS providers, hospitals, public safety communications centers, and EMRC/SYSCOM are being recorded.

-ANY PATIENT WHOM THE PROVIDER IDENTIFIES AS MEETING ANY "SPECIALTY" ALERT (E.G., TRAUMA, STEMI ALERT, STROKE ALERT, SEPSIS ALERT) REQUIRES AN ON-LINE MEDICAL CONSULTATION THROUGH EMRC ON A RECORDED LINE (RADIO OR PHONE).
+ANY PATIENT WHOM THE PROVIDER IDENTIFIES AS MEETING ANY "SPECIALTY" ALERT (E.G., TRAUMA, STEMI ALERT, STROKE ALERT, SEPSIS ALERT) REQUIRES A HOSPITAL NOTIFICATION, AND WHEN INDICATED BY PRIORITY OR NEED FOR INTERVENTION WILL HAVE ONLINE MEDICAL CONSULTATION THROUGH EMRC ON A RECORDED LINE (RADIO OR PHONE).

-- 3. All Priority 2 patients who have persistent symptoms or need further therapeutic intervention(s) require on-line medical consultation through EMRC on a recorded line (radio or phone). - 4.
-Notification ("information only call" that can be through EOC or EMS communication system following local standard operating procedures) should be made to the receiving hospital for Priority 2 or Priority 3 patients whose symptoms have resolved and whose vital signs are within normal limits.

-ON-LINE MEDICAL CONSULTATION MAY BE OBTAINED AT ANY TIME FOR ANY PATIENT, IF DESIRED BY THE PREHOSPITAL EMS PROVIDER.
+- 2. All Priority 1 patients require online medical consultation through EMRC on a recorded line (radio or phone). - 3.
+All Priority 2 patients who need further therapeutic intervention(s) that require online medical consultation approval shall perform on-line medical consultation through EMRC on a recorded line (radio or phone). - 4.
+For Priority 2 patients who have persistent symptoms but who do not need therapeutic intervention(s) requiring on-line medical consultation approval, providers shall notify the receiving facility with an "information only call" through EMRC on a recorded line (radio or phone). - 5.
+For Priority 2 patients whose symptoms have resolved and Priority 3 patients whose vital signs are within normal limits, notification may be made through EMRC on a recorded line (radio or phone) or through an EOC/EMS communication system in accordance with the standard operating procedures of the local jurisdiction. - ONLINE MEDICAL CONSULTATION MAY BE OBTAINED AT ANY TIME FOR ANY PATIENT, IF DESIRED BY THE PREHOSPITAL EMS PROVIDER.
 PEDIATRIC AND SPECIALTY CONSULTATION IS ENCOURAGED FOR TRAUMA AND MEDICAL PATIENTS.
-CONSULTATION WITH PEDIATRIC AND SPECIALTY CENTERS SHALL OCCUR SIMULTANEOUSLY WITH A BASE STATION CONSULT.

-- 5. If medical consultation is genuinely unavailable, or if the time necessary to initiate consultation significantly compromises patient care, the provider shall proceed with additional protocol directed care, so long as transport will not be significantly delayed.
-"Exceptional Call" must be indicated on the Patient Care Report (PCR).

-- 6. Core essentials for communications:

-- a) Assigned patient priority (1 to 4)

-- b) Age

-- c) Chief complaint

-- d) Provider impression

-- e) Pertinent patient signs and symptoms (e.g., HR, RR, BP, Pulse Ox, and GCS) (be specific-do not use within normal limits or stable in description)

-- f) Pertinent physician findings

-- g) ETA
+CONSULTATION WITH PEDIATRIC AND SPECIALTY CENTERS SHALL OCCUR SIMULTANEOUSLY WITH A BASE STATION CONSULT. - 6.
+If medical consultation is genuinely unavailable, or if the time necessary to initiate consultation significantly compromises patient care, the provider shall proceed with additional protocol directed care, so long as transport will not be significantly delayed.
+"Exceptional Call" must be indicated on the Patient Care Report (PCR). - 7.
+Core essentials for communications: - a) Assigned patient priority (1 to 4) - b) Age - c) Chief complaint - d) Provider impression - e) Pertinent patient signs and symptoms (e.g., HR, RR, BP, Pulse Ox, and GCS) (be specific-do not use within normal limits or stable in description) - f) Pertinent physician findings - g) ETA